-Change of Research Project or Team: Applicants and grantees are not allowed to change the research project or team without prior approval from ACS and RRP.
-Pls (or for the Team award, the Lead Pl) must notify the ACS Scientific Director immediately if there are any anticipated changes in team members or other research personnel.
+Change of Research Project or Team: Applicants and grantees are not allowed to change the research project or team without prior approval from ACS and Cancer Research UK.
+The U.S. PI must notify the ACS Scientific Director immediately if there are any anticipated changes in team members or other research personnel.
 Please note that a request to change the research proposal or team may not be accepted and may result in termination of the grant.

-No Cost Extensions: A No Cost Extension (NCE) can be requested for a LEAP-Research Scholar Grant and LEAP-Team Award.
-Before starting a request for the extension of a grant term without additional funds, notify your Scientific Director by email of your intent.
-A formal request should be uploaded onto ProposalCentral 60 days before the grant's expiration date using the NCE webform and NCE Budget and Justification forms located under the Deliverables tab on ProposalCentral.
-Include an estimate of the funds to be carried over into the extension, and an explanation for the delay (i.e., which specific aims remain incomplete and why).
-In general, a grant may be extended for up to one year if a programmatic need is justified and the funds to be carried over into the no-cost period do not exceed an amount equivalent to one year of support (direct plus indirect costs).
+No Cost Extensions: A No Cost Extension (NCE) for up to 1 year can be requested if funds remain at the end of the original project period.
+Before starting an NCE request, notify your Scientific Director by email of your intent.
+An NCE request form should be uploaded in ProposalCentral 60 days before the grant's expiration date.
+The program office may request an NCE Budget and Justification, an estimate of the funds to be carried over into the extension, and an explanation for the delay (i.e., which specific aims remain incomplete and why).
+In general, a grant may be extended for up to one year if a programmatic need is justified and the funds to be carried over into the no-cost period do not exceed an amount (direct plus indirect costs) equivalent to one year of support (or equivalent NCE request period).